Five Things to do With Your Elderly Parents in Harrogate, Yorkshire

 Knaresborough Castle

 If you or your loved one’s companion care assistant are willing to travel a little outside Harrogate, Knaresborough Castle is only a short drive away, and its cliff-top location offers stunning views over this picturesque town and the River Nidd.
-Built nine centuries ago it is still classed as a Royal Castle despite being nothing more than a ruin (albeit an attractive and romantic one).
-The museum is worth a visit if you want to learn more about the castle and local area,
+Built nine centuries ago, it’s still classed as a Royal Castle despite being nothing more than a ruin (albeit an attractive and romantic one).
+The museum is worth a visit if you want to learn more about the castle and local area.

 There are disabled toilets on site, but while the castle’s grounds are accessible to wheelchair users, access to the historic buildings and ruins is limited.
-Even so, the castle ruins, the grounds are beautiful and the views spectacular, and visitors are encouraged to take picnics and enjoy the surroundings.
-When the weather is nice, this is the ideal place to spend some quiet time catching up with your loved ones and their live-in care companion.
+Even so the grounds are beautiful and the views spectacular, and visitors are encouraged to take picnics and enjoy the surroundings.
+When the weather is nice, this is the ideal place to spend some quiet time catching up with your loved ones.

 Royal Pump Rooms Museum